Spinach and Alvacodo Salad

 This past Friday, she invited us to share her pot roast meal.
 I made this salad to take as my contribution.
 So It was served with her delicious roast, potatoes and carrots, gravy and hot rolls.

-My husband shared some merlot with her and I tried out my first Dailys Frozen Bahama Mama iced drink.
+My husband shared some Merlot wine with her and I tried out my first Dailys Frozen Bahama Mama iced drink.

 This was a wonderful meal and the salad was perfect with just a small amount of ranch dressing I had to go with it.